rodrigooslp/v-select-box/README.md

 - `items` an array containing the items that should be displayed
   - `id` an unique identifier
   - `text` the text visible on the item itself
-  - `selected` a boolean value indicating if the item is selected or not
 ##### Syntax
 `load({ [search], [size], page })`
 ##### Parameters
 - `search` the actual name of the property depends on the `params.search`, that could've been passed to the component via the options object.
-If a `params.search` is not set, the default name for this parameter is `nome`.
+If a `params.search` is not set, the default name for this parameter is `q`.
-- `pageSize` the actual name of the property depends on the `params.pageSize`, that could've been passed to the component via the options object.
-If a `params.pageSize` is not set, the default name for this parameter is `pageSize`.
+- `size` the actual name of the property depends on the `params.size`, that could've been passed to the component via the options object.
+If a `params.size` is not set, the default name for this parameter is `pageSize`.
 - `page` the number of the page that the component is requesting.
 The next page.
 ##### Return Value
-For the reason expressed above, the `load()` method has to return a Promise.
+For the reasons expressed above, the `load()` method has to return a Promise.

 New Features
 -------------------------------------